andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

 x_1 = -1 \textrm{ and } x_2 = 1
 $$

-In the example above, there is only one valid solution to the problem.
-By plotting the equations, you would find a graph consisting of two separate lines.
-At (-1, 1) would be the point of intersection between both of the lines.
+In the example above, there is one solution to the problem.
+By plotting both lines (one for each equation), you would find that the lines intersect at point (-1, 1).

 ### Scalars, Vectors, Matrices, and Tensors
 Scalars, vectors, matrices, and tensors are terms you must become comfortable with when dealing with Linear Algebra and Machine Learning.

 How do these terms get applied?
-A solution to a linear system (or a set of input paramaters that satisfy each equation) gets represented as a vector.
+Well, a solution to a linear system (or a set of input paramaters that satisfy each equation of a sytem) gets represented as a vector.
 In example 1, the solution would be $$x = \begin{bmatrix}-1 \\ 1\end{bmatrix}$$.

-Linear systems get represented by matrices, where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.
-Matrix equations often get represented in this form:
+Systems of equations get represented by matrices, where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.
+The system in example 1 would get represented like this:

+$$
+A =
+\begin{bmatrix}
+  1 & 2 \\
+  2 & 6
+\end{bmatrix}
+$$

 $$
 Ax = b